Illustration of a yellow heart surrounded by sparks. Used as a decorative design element.

 In the Kitchen

-• Potential sign of dementia: Forgetting how to make your famous spaghetti sauce that you've whipped up weekly from memory, or not remembering how to make a simple sandwich
+• Potential sign of dementia: Forgetting how to make your famous spaghetti sauce that you've whipped up weekly from memory, or not remembering how to make a sandwich

 Social Activities